 If you want to have a storage volume larger than 2 terabytes, and you are using the Windows interface to control the format of the disk, convert that disk now to the partition style called GUID partition table (GPT).
 To do this, back up any data on the disk, delete all volumes on the disk and then, in Disk Management, right-click the disk (not a partition) and click Convert to GPT Disk.

 For volumes smaller than 2 terabytes, instead of using GPT, you can use the partition style called master boot record (MBR).

 You can use either MBR or GPT for a disk used by a failover cluster, but you cannot use a disk that you converted to dynamic by using Disk Management.

 Check the format of any exposed volume or LUN.
-We recommend NTFS for the format (for the disk witness or for Cluster Shared Volumes, you must use NTFS).
+We recommend NTFS for the format (for the witness disk, you must use NTFS).

 As appropriate, make sure that there is connectivity from the servers to be clustered to any nonclustered domain controllers.
 (Connectivity to clients is not necessary for validation, and it can be established later.)

 For information about hardware compatibility for Windows Server 2008, see http://go.microsoft.com/fwlink/?LinkID=59821.

 For design and deployment information for failover clusters, see http://go.microsoft.com/fwlink/?LinkId=86168.